fplard/teaching_resources/README.md

 ## To be done:
-- update read me to contribute & formulaire to fill /template
+- update read me to contribute for the in charge person and then for others & formulaire to fill /template
+- send an email/
 - update general organization of folders (cf Stephane mail but what other think?)
 - update/standardize presentation of articles and others
 - automatically update index page once we have the organisation: for now we have to add pages and sections "by hand"
+- add levels/icons in each page at the top or in the legend